aselshim/aselshim.github.io/life/_posts/2020-5-6-Principles.md

 ### Principles:
 * Whenever possible, say YES.
 * Be the change you want to see in the world.
-* There is something extremely lovable about every human.
+* There is something extremely lovable about every human being.

 ### Vision:
 * Make a positive socio-economic impact.
-* Become everyone's best audience.
+* Master self, and master connection to others.

 ### Books to read: